aws-samples/aws-graph-blockchain-indexer/README.md

 This repo has the normal folder structure for a CDK application.
 In addition, there are two subfolders worth mentioning:
 1. `subgraph`: This folder contains the defintion for a subgraph that can be used for testing.
 Once theGraph is running, the subgraph needs to be deployed.
 Then the node will start indexing the subgraph.
 2. `frontend`: A simple react frontend that can be used to test the subgraph and display its results.
 It can be used to demonstrate the time-travel capabilities of the graph node.
-It works with the `boredApes` and the `boredApes_simple` example subgraph.
+It works with the `boredApes` example subgraph.

 # Network Support
 TheGraph-Service has support for the following networks (chain IDs)